 One of the things that people most often want to know about the world is how different variables are related to each other, and one of the central tools statistics has for learning about relationships is regression.
-In 36-401, you learned how to do linear regression, learned about how it could be used in data analysis, and learned about its properties.
+In your linear regression class, you learned about how it could be used in data analysis, and learned about its properties.
 In this class, we will build on that foundation, extending beyond basic linear regression in many directions, to answer many questions about how variables are related to each other.